 Jacqueline Jules

-Jacqueline Jules is the author of Manna in the Morning (Kelsay Books, 2021) and Itzhak Perlman’s Broken String, 2016 winner of the Helen Kay Chapbook Prize by Evening Street Press.
-Her work has appeared in over 100 publications including The Paterson Literary Review and Imitation Fruit.
-She is also the author of 50 books for young readers, including Tag Your Dreams: Poems of Play and Persistence (Albert Whitman, 2020) Visit her online at www.jacquelinejules.com.
+Jacqueline Jules is the author of Manna in the Morning (Kelsay Books, 2021) and Itzhak Perlman's Broken String, winner of the 2016 Helen Kay Chapbook Prize from Evening Street Press.
+Her poetry has appeared in over 100 publications including The Sunlight Press, Gyroscope Review, and One Art.
+She is also the author of two poetry books for young readers, Tag Your Dreams: Poems of Play and Persistence.
+(Albert Whitman, 2020) and Smoke at the Pentagon: Poems to Remember (Bushel & Peck, 2023).
+Visit her online at www.jacquelinejules.com.

 Was it even plausible to think